TuyaInc/tuyasmart_camera_android_sdk_doc/en/resource/ProgramArchitecure.md

-#  program architecture statement
+#  SDK architecture

-## SDK Architecture
+## SDK architecture

 ### Introduction

-**Tuya IPC Android SDK** is based on the **Tuya  Smart  SDK** and encapsulates the functions of smart cameras.
+**Camera SDK** is based on the **Tuya  Smart  SDK** and encapsulates the functions of smart cameras.
 The entire SDK architecture is divided into three levels: Tuya Smart SDK, IPC network communication layer, and camera business layer.

 	- **Tuya  Smart  SDK**  provides a home-based package for hardware devices and Tuya cloud communication.
 	- IPC network communication layer provides P2P network channel implementation.